MugilanGN/Flowchart-Generator/README.md

 Simply run the Converter.py file.
 There will be no printed output, but a file called flowchart.png will be generated in its directory.
 **Warning: This will overwrite previous flowchart.png files.**

-If the size of the font, and therefore the size of the flowchart itself, the user can edit the font_data variable in the main() function within Converter.
+The size of the font, and therefore the size of the flowchart itself, can be changed.
+The user can edit the font_data variable in the main() function within Converter.
 By default the font is Arial at a size of 20.
 This can be altered to give different sized flowcharts.

 ### Flowchart Image